| The men with

 Could there be a sweep?
 Tonight I think we'd settle for someone

+finishing.
 Sweep!
 But surprisingly, Wariner isn't the winner.

 Instead LaShawn Merritt wins and David Neville finished